Unhindered Conversations: Are You a High-Maintenance Girl? Why You Don’t Have to Apologize

 Not better, not worse, just different.
 Being high maintenance can apply to different aspects of a person’s lifestyle.
 Almost instinctively, most people associate it with beauty and the amount of time and effort a woman invests in her appearance.
 However, you can have high standards for many other things — not just skin care.

 Marketing manager, jewelry enthusiast, and self-described high-maintenance girl Coco Maceren’s version of being high maintenance is being picky with everything that has to do with her dogs.
 “I always make sure that my dogs eat only a super-specific and particular brand of dog food and nothing else.
 I guess I’m that way with some choices in my life, too, but that doesn’t mean I don’t know when to stop.
 I do try my best to be mindful.”

 She adds, “I realize that there is a little bit of privilege that comes into play, but I do think if you’re high maintenance, you should just own it.
 There’s nothing wrong with it.
-It’s about knowing what you want and what you believe you and the people close to you deserve.”
-How’s that for self-love?
+It’s about knowing what you want and what you believe you and the people close to you deserve.” ?

 Project manager Maxine Lee echoes this sentiment.
 “I work really hard to be financially independent because when I want something, I buy it, so I would say I’m financially high maintenance.
 I don’t see this as something to be ashamed of because I always pay for my own stuff.
 Other people don’t see it as a flaw either because they sometimes also benefit from me having these things.
 As long as you can afford it, why not?”

 High-maintenance girl Regine Lao admits that over the past couple of years, she’s had to change her ways.
 Not because it’s frowned upon by society, but because she believed it was necessary for her circumstances and lifestyle.
 She used to be very picky about skin care and fashion, but her priorities have since changed.